Jawbone/JBChartView/README.md

 ## Minimum & Maximum Values

-By default, a chart's minimum value (y-axis) is equal to 0.
-The maximum is equal to the max value supplied by the dataSource.
+By default, a chart's minimum and maximum values are equal to the min and max supplied by the dataSource.
 You can override either value via:

 	- (void)setMinimumValue:(CGFloat)minimumValue;
 	- (void)setMaximumValue:(CGFloat)maximumValue;